 In a world obsessed with quick fixes and overnight results finding the right diet for you can be more than a little overwhelming.
-In all honesty all diets are the same, just labelled differently and boil down to making sure that your consumption of calories in are less than your calories out.
+In all honesty, all diets are the same, just labelled differently and boil down to making sure that your consumption of calories in are less than your calories out.

-1. Diets, When we hear the word Diet we think short term, yet when have you only wanted to lose weight or tone up for a short period of time, I’m pretty sure we’d all prefer to look our best at all times of the year.
+1. Diets.
+When we hear the word Diet we think short term, yet when have you only wanted to lose weight or tone up for a short period of time, I’m pretty sure we’d all prefer to look our best at all times of the year.
 So instead of planning to lose weight for that party next month how about planning to improve and change your body for all the years to come!
-Yes this might mean you don’t lose 13lbs in a week but it will mean you lose 1-2lbs consistently per week and won’t have to worry about putting it all back on again after that all inclusive holiday!
+Yes, this might mean you don’t lose 13lbs in a week but it will mean you lose 1-2lbs consistently per week and won’t have to worry about putting it all back on again after that all-inclusive holiday!

 4. Calories, it’s super useful to get a good idea of how much you are currently eating before you decide to make changes.
 Apps like MyFitnessPal are a great way to begin but don’t get too bogged down with it, my simple tips for use are as follows.
-For one week pop in everything you eat and drink and ignore the outcome, at the end of that week take a look at you average daily calories and your weekly amount.
+For one week pop in everything you eat and drink and ignore the outcome, at the end of that week take a look at your average daily calories and your weekly amount.
 Once you have done this take a look at the macro split pie chart and take a look at which is higher or lower, a good aim is around 40% carbs, 30% protein and 30% fats.
-If you’d like to delve in further then the TDEE website is a great way to workout how many calories you should be consuming to gain, lose or maintain weight as it also includes levels of exercise.
+If you’d like to delve in further then the TDEE website is a great way to work out how many calories you should be consuming to gain, lose or maintain weight as it also includes levels of exercise.